lydiazly/star-path-viewer/README.md

 ### Main Functions

-:stars: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
+- :dizzy: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
-:calendar: Covers a wide time span, from **3001 BCE to 3000 CE**.
+- :calendar: Covers a wide time span, from **3001 BCE to 3000 CE**.
-:ringed_planet: Uses the [JPL DE406 ephemeris and Hipparchus Catelogue](#resources) to calculate the planet and star positions for any given time.
+- :ringed_planet: Uses the [JPL DE406 ephemeris and Hipparchus Catelogue](#resources) to calculate the planet and star positions for any given time.
-:telescope: Accounts for the **proper motion** of a star if the Hipparcos Catalogue number is provided.
+- :telescope: Accounts for the [proper motion](https://en.wikipedia.org/wiki/Proper_motion) of a star if the Hipparcos Catalogue number is provided.
-:night_with_stars: Displays star paths with distinct line styles for daytime, twilight, and nighttime.
+- :night_with_stars: Displays star paths with distinct line styles for daytime, twilight, and nighttime.
-:clock1: Offers both [local time](#resources) and UT1 time in output details (*Daylight Saving Time is not included*).
+- :clock1: Offers both [local time](#resources) and [UT1](https://en.wikipedia.org/wiki/Universal_Time) time in output details (*Daylight Saving Time is not included*).

 ### User Interface

-:round_pushpin: Offers flexible location input options, including location search, geographical position lookup, or manual latitude and longitude entry.
+- :round_pushpin: Offers flexible location input options, including location search, geographical position lookup, or manual latitude and longitude entry.
-:calendar: Accepts both **Gregorian** and **Julian** calendar date inputs.
+- :calendar: Accepts both **Gregorian** and **Julian** calendar date inputs.
-:spiral_calendar_pad: Allows users to quickly retrieve equinox or solstice dates by specifying just the year and location, instead of a full date.
+- :spiral_calendar_pad: Allows users to quickly retrieve equinox or solstice dates by specifying just the year and location, instead of a full date.
-:star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
+- :star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
-:mag: Allows searching for Hipparcos Catalogue numbers by integers or strings of names, supporting Bayer designations, proper names, and [Chinese names (traditional, simplified, and pinyin)](#resources).
+- :mag: Allows searching for Hipparcos Catalogue numbers by integers or strings of names, supporting Bayer designations, proper names, and [Chinese names (traditional, simplified, and pinyin)](#resources).
-:framed_picture: SVG diagrams are available for download in SVG, PNG, or PDF formats.
+- :framed_picture: SVG diagrams are available for download in SVG, PNG, or PDF formats.

 ## Services